MarceloAron/Astroclimes/docs/source/index.rst

 Please cite `Fetzner Keniger et al. (2025) <https://academic.oup.com/rasti/article/doi/10.1093/rasti/rzaf041/8258953>`_ if you use Astroclimes in your research.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+For instructions on how to install and use Astroclimes, check out the :doc:`install_prerecs` section and references therein.

 .. note::